Our perfect day on Huashan

 We began exploring.
 We found some scary looking steps in the rocks so of course we wanted to climb them!
 These were the first of many steep steps to scramble up.

 Not knowing how long it was going to take from North Peak to the other four peaks we did not spend too long on the North peak and started walking south.
-Along the way we went up more ‘stairways in heaven’, saw buddist caves and took many, many, photos.
-Oh and the views were not too bad.
+Along the way we went up more ‘stairways in heaven’, saw buddhist caves and took many, many, photos.

 We went up the Green Dragon Ridge, stairs along a very exposed arete, which wasn’t that scary.
 There still were not that many people, but it was hard work because it was a lot of stairs.
 Most of the trails on mountains in China are just stairs… From the North Peak to the East Peak it was all uphill.
 I realised that I had probably made the wrong choice of walking North to West but oh well.
 It was more of a challenge!
 Also I enjoyed going up the scary rocks…going down the narrow steps sounds much more terrifying.